 This is not just about having a digital safety commissioner or what the Taoiseach said or did not say.

 It is about making sure that people understand that what goes online remains online.
-Many of us have been involved with schools, community groups and parents associations to ensure we provide the best code of practice and information to parents, guardians and young people.
+Many of us have been involved with schools, community groups and parents associations to ensure we provide the best code of practice and information for parents, guardians and young people.

 I am particularly concerned about some of the practices that have crept into the gaming sector.
 I am not trying to denigrate the gaming industry which provides much valuable employment and is a great resource in the country.
-However, in some cases, it is linked to behaviour that we need to discuss in the context of what the Bill is trying to achieve.
-A recent report from the UK Gambling Commission stated that 25,000 children between the ages of 11 and 16 are problem gamblers, with many learning how to bet via computer games and social media.
+However, in some cases, it is linked with behaviour that we need to discuss in the context of what the Bill is trying to achieve.
+A recent report from the UK Gambling Commission states 25,000 children between the ages of 11 and 16 years are problem gamblers, with many learning how to bet via computer games and social media.
 This raises the question as to whether we are all turning a blind eye to and sleep-walking into future problems.
-For this reason, I and a good friend, Mr. Eoin Barry, met Mr. David Sweeney, SC, from the Interactive Software Federation of Europe, ISFE, and, Mr. Alan Duggan, director of the Galway Film Centre who hails from the same county as the Minister of State, to discuss the issue of loot boxes and the gaming sector and work with them in partnership to bring about best practice.
+For this reason, with a good friend, Mr. Eoin Barry, I met Mr. David Sweeney, SC, from the Interactive Software Federation of Europe, ISFE, and, Mr. Alan Duggan, director of the Galway Film Centre who hails from the same county as the Minister of State, to discuss the issue of loot boxes and the gaming sector and work with them in partnership to bring about best practice.